phillipclapham/phillipclapham/README.md

 - 👋 Hi, I’m @phillipclapham
-- 👀 I specialize in WordPress support and development
+- 👀 I'm a WordPress and web expert
-- 💞️ I’m looking to help anybody who has difficult to solve WordPress issues's or use cases
+- 💞️ I work at Pressable as a Technical Account Manager
 - 📫 You can find me on [LinkedIn](https://www.linkedin.com/in/phillipclapham/)

 <!---